Allen-Tildesley/examples/python_examples/GUIDE.md

 _N_=13 atoms and equilibrium bond length of 1.122462&sigma;.
 Here we report results for constrained bond lengths, using the first program, and for _k_<sub>spring</sub>=400 and 10000 (the program default value), using the second program.
-In all cases, the primary indicator of a correctly-functioning program is energy conservation, and this was checked in all cases.
-Averages below were computed over 10 blocks of 100000 steps (same as for the Fortran examples), whereas the program default is a more modest 10x10000 steps;
+Averages below were computed over 10 blocks of 100000 steps of length &delta;t=0.002 (same as for the Fortran examples), whereas the program default is a more modest 10x10000 steps;
 otherwise program default input values were used.
+The primary indicator of a correctly-functioning program is energy conservation, and this was checked in all cases.
+Energies were chosen to give average temperatures close to the values used in the MC simulations above.

-Results for constrained system (columns 2:4 RATTLE, columns 5:7 MILC-SHAKE)
+Results for constrained system (columns 2:4 RATTLE, columns 5:7 MILC-SHAKE):

 _E_     | _T_       | _R_<sub>g</sub> | _C<sub>v</sub>_ | _T_       | _R_<sub>g</sub> | _C<sub>v</sub>_
 -----   | -----     | -----           | -----           | -----     | -----           | -----